-In the 2018-2019 federal budget the government announced an increase to the Instant asset write-off from $25,000 to $30,000.
-This means that a car, furniture, equipment or other items used in Family Day Care up to the value of $30,000 purchased and installed after 7:30pm 2 April 2019 to 30 June 2020 may be claimed as a deduction in full in the year of purchase.
+As part of the Carona Virus stimulus package released on 12 March 2020 the Australian Government announced an increase in the instant asset write-off from $30,000 to $150,000.
+This means that a car, furniture, equipment or other items used in Family Day Care up to the value of $150,000 purchased on or after 12 March 2020 to 30 June 2020 may be claimed as a deduction in full in the year of purchase.

-The following summarises the applicable dates and amounts in claiming the full cost of assets in the 2018-2019 financial year.
+This concession does not apply to assets purchased before 12 March 2020.
+For any assets purchased prior to 12 March 2020 the following summarises the applicable dates and amounts in relation to claiming the full cost of assets in the 2018-2019 and 2019-2020 financial year.

 Any asset you purchased under the amounts noted may be claimed as a full deduction based upon the date it was purchased and installed / ready for use as outlined.

-This measure continues to provide a significant tax planning opportunity for any educator needing to reduce their income for tax purposes and considering purchasing a new car or other significant item of equipment for their family day care business.
+This measure provides a significant tax planning opportunity for any educator needing to reduce their income for tax purposes and considering purchasing a new car or other significant item of equipment for their family day care business.

 Before you go out and spend big on that new car or other item, there are some very important things to consider: